Last Updated | October 11, 2022

 It is also crucial for your lab to provide specific requirements to the configuration team because the more detailed requirements you provide in step 3, the faster and more accurate the configuration will be.

-Explicit explanation of everything and providing examples is always the best way your lab can provide details to the vendor.
+An explicit explanation of everything and providing examples is always the best way your lab can provide details to the vendor.

 Also, do not get distracted by the features not included in the MVP.
-Developing a complex LIMS software in one go as your first software is challenging and not easy for new users to get hang of.
+Developing complex LIMS software in one go as your first software is challenging and not easy for new users to get hang of.

 Step 6: Training and Testing

 When your vendor tells you the system is fully ready, it is time to train and test multiple end-users in your lab and fully test the system.
 This testing process is known as “User Acceptance Testing.”

 During this process, you are likely to find some bugs within your LIMS system that your developers need to tweak.
 Make sure you own this “User Acceptance Testing” process.
 However, the configuration team can aid you wherever possible by providing hands-on tutorials or preparing the documentation for training.